sourcegraph/handbook/content/departments/people-talent/talent/process/reference_check_questions.md

 Here are the questions we will cover:

-- How long did you work with `candidate name`?
+- How long did you work with `Candidate name`?
-- Did `candidate name` directly report to you?
+- Did `Candidate name` directly report to you?
-- Did `candidate name` have any direct reports?
+- Did `Candidate name` have any direct reports?
-- What were `candidate name`'s core responsibilities?
+- What were `Candidate name`'s core responsibilities?
 - What were their biggest strengths they brought to the role, or to the company as a whole?
 - What were some things they could have improved upon?
 - Did you speak to them about this?
 (If yes: did they show improvements?)
 - Can you think of an instance when they went above and beyond?
-- If given the opportunity, would you rehire `candidate name`?
+- If given the opportunity, would you rehire `Candidate name`?

 Thank you again for taking the time to help us out with doing this reference.